gridsome/gridsome.org/blog/2019-04-14-gridsome-06/index.md

 ## Creating custom pages

 Gridsome 0.6 comes with a new API for creating pages.
-Until now, you have only been able to create pages by having Vue components in the `src/pages` folder or by creating templates for nodes.
+Until now, you have only been able to create pages by having Vue components in the `src/pages` folder or by creating templates for content types.
 But that is too limited for some use cases.
 The new API lets you create pages programmatically, which will give you much more flexibility.

-Read more about the [Pages API](/docs/filtering-data)
+Read more about the [Pages API](/docs/pages-api)

 ## Staters library